Study Abroad Program Overview

 Language of Instruction

-The year option begins with a three-week Spanish intensive language program (ILP) that includes an introduction to Catalan.
-The spring option begins with a more intensive two-week Spanish ILP.
+Begins with a Spanish intensive language program (ILP) that includes an introduction to Catalan.
 During the semester, Spanish language study is available but not required.
 Catalan language study is available and highly recommended.

 Go to the Participants

 late August to late June/early July